webcoderz/jupyter-nb-to-streamlit/README.md

 http://localhost:8501/ should be active now

-navigate to the notebooks folder inside your jupyter notebook access and manipulate the dashboard at streamlit-dashboard.ipynb save and checkpoint go to converter.ipynb run
+navigate to the notebooks folder inside your jupyter notebook

+access the dashboard at streamlit-dashboard.ipynb make changes or whatever save and checkpoint go to converter.ipynb run